To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Graph-Transformer

-To get the full representation, we introduce three fusing strategies to combine previous and incremental representation.
-Calculating the sum is the most simple strategy.
-However, this strategy depends on the quality of previous representation and incremental representation.
-Besides, model gives four groups of subgraphs equal weights, which cannot weight important subgraphs.
+To get the full representation, we introduce three fusing strategies to combine previous and incremental representations.

+\textbf{Sum}.
+Calculating the sum is the most straightforward strategy.
+However, this strategy depends on the quality of previous and incremental representations.
+Besides, the model gives four groups of subgraphs equal weights, which cannot indicate the important subgraphs.

-Representations generated by self-attention are new subgraphs which have not been weight by model.
-Viewing these three parts of representation as one group, we can use a gate to calculate their importance and merge them.
+\textbf{Weight-gate}.
+Representations generated by self-attention are new subgraphs that have not been weighted by the model.
+Viewing these three parts of representation as a group, we can use a gate to calculate their importance and merge them.

-where $i_h$, $i_m$ and $i_l$ are subgraph of high order, middle order and low order.
-With gate to assign weight, model can explicitly distinguish new and old subgraph and pay attention on important group of subgraph.
-Disadvantage of this method is that the model cannot distinguish subgraph of high and middle order.
-We call this method \textbf{weight-gate}.
+Using a gate to assign weights, the model can explicitly distinguish new and old subgraphs and pay attention to important groups of subgraphs.
+The disadvantage of this method is that the model cannot distinguish subgraphs of high and middle orders.
+We call this strategy \textbf{weight-gate}.

-\cite{wang-etal-2018-multi-layer} propose a fusion function based on self-attention with hops for fusion of representation of different layers.
-Similar as \citet{wang-etal-2018-multi-layer}, we use self-attention to generate a matrix of weight which stands for relationship between representations.
-To assign weight of four representations, we concatenate four representations to form a new sequence $R$ and calculate the matrix of relationship between different representation.
+\textbf{Self-gate}.
+Wang et al.\cite{wang-etal-2018-multi-layer} proposed a fusion function based on self-attention with hops for fusing representations from different layers.
+Similarly, we use self-attention to generate a matrix of weight which stands for relationships among representations.
+To assign the weight of three parts of representations, we concatenate four representations to form a new sequence $R$ and calculate the relationship matrix.

-where $R_f$ is the representation sequence, $R_q$, $R_k$ and $R_v$ are vector of query, key and value, $d_k$ is the dimension of model.
-This method can capture relationships between representations and weight them.
-Weight of one group will be larger if it is more important than others.
-To make sum of weight equal to 1, representation is divided by 4.
-We call this method \textbf{self-gate}.
-Self-gate can weight all representations by model while according to the function of self-attention, self-gate will generate subgraphs of higher order which makes model deeper and more difficult to be trained.
+where $R_f$ is the representation sequence, $R_q$, $R_k$ and $R_v$ are query, key, and value vectors, and $d_k$ is the model dimension.
+This method can capture relationship between representations and weight them.
+The weight of a group will gain if it is more important than others.
+To make the sum of weights equal to 1, the representation is divided by 4.
+We call this strategy \textbf{self-gate}.
+Self-gate can weight all representations by the model, while according to the property of self-attention, self-gate will generate higher-order subgraphs, which makes the model deeper and more difficult to train.